mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

 ### Obtaining Output Tensors

-After each execution of the graph, the user might want to read the model's outputs, whether it is the loss in the case of training mode, or the predicted output in the case of evaluation mode.

-MindSpore Lite provides the following methods to obtain the model's output `MSTensor`.
+MindSpore Lite provides the following methods to obtain the output tensor of a model:

-1. Use the `getOutputsByNodeName` method to obtain the output tensors that belong to a certain node:
+1. Use the [getOutputsByNodeName](https://www.mindspore.cn/lite/api/en/master/api_java/model.html#getoutputsbynodename) method to obtain the output tensors that belong to a certain node:

     ```java
     /**